 A treaty will often be negotiated in a foreign language, for example English, even if that language is not an official language of either country.
 In such cases, the countries will generally agree to sign the treaty in as many official languages as there are as well as in the language in which it was negotiated.
-These countries may then also agree to provide that the language in which the treaty was negotiated will prevail in case of divergences between the other versions.
+These countries may then also agree to provide that the language in which the treaty was negotiated will prevail in case of divergences between the other versions, which will be relevant when considering such divergences in the context of litigation or MAP cases related to the treaty.